besil/jwebsample/README.md

 # JWeb examples
 Examples of [JWeb](http://besil.github.io/jweb/) framework.

-Details for installation inere [here](http://besil.github.io/jweb/).
+Details for installation are available [here](http://besil.github.io/jweb/).

 ## Description
 In JWeb, there are a very few concepts to remember: an **App** is the main block of your application.
 An App